WeInspireTech/gitlab-search-with-branches/README.md

 $ gitlab-search [options] [command] <search-term>

 Options:
-  -V, --version                            output the version number -g, --groups <group-names>               group(s) to find repositories in (separated with comma) -f, --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) -e, --extension <file-extension>         only search for contents in files with given extension -p, --path <path>                        only search in files in the given path -h, --help                               output usage information
+  --version                            output the version number --groups <group-names>               group(s) to find repositories in (separated with comma) --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) --extension <file-extension>         only search for contents in files with given extension --path <path>                        only search in files in the given path --help                               output usage information --branch                                 search using this branch, otherwise use project's default

 Commands:
   setup [options] <personal-access-token>  create configuration file